• HOME

 My favorite filtered water bottle is the LifeStraw Go bottle.
 You can fill up the bottle anywhere and while you drink, the water passes through the filter.
 On my last trip to Cuba, I didn’t buy a single water bottle.

-When you buy a LifeStraw product you also support a project that gives clean water to a community.
+When you buy a LifeStraw product you also support a project that gives clean water to a whole community.

 My top Amazon picks: